louise2701/Security/README.md

 - `captures`: contains the captures of the application
 - `fruiticart`: contains the source code of the application
 - `catalog.pdf`: contains the catalog of the products for our website
+- `demo_video.mp4`: contains the demo video of our application
 - `diagram.mdj`: contains the diagram of our database
 - `init.sql` and `load.sql`: contains the SQL script to initialize the database
 - `presentation.pdf`: contains the presentation of our project (done on 18/12/2023)